apiel/isomor/Docs/Shared-class.md

 ### Shared class

+**deprecated need to update doc** but find example there https://github.com/apiel/isomor/blob/master/packages/example/react/src/Form.tsx

 In some case, it might be necessary to share common code between backend and frontend.
-A good example is user input validation.
-For such use-case, you can use `class` with `IsomorShare` interface implementations.
-The transpiler will then keep the code as it is, and not transform it.
+A good example is user input validation. ~~For such use-case, you can use `class` with `IsomorShare` interface implementations.
+The transpiler will then keep the code as it is, and not transform it.~~

 ```ts
 import { IsomorShare } from 'isomor';